This guide is intended to help the Rutgers community publicize events that they are sponsoring to audiences within the university.

 Contact: 848-932-8821; email@example.com

 Tables are available at the Honors College Coffee Bar for current students to distribute information.
-There are designated times available for tabling at the Coffee Bar:
+Promo tables in the Honors College Coffee Bar are only available by arrangement.
+Please contact Lisa Wittmaack at (848) 932-0990 or firstname.lastname@example.org.

 For general information, visit Honors College Flyer Posting and Tabling Guidelines.

 HOW CAN I DISTRIBUTE INFORMATION BY MAIL TO FACULTY AND STAFF?

 If you are interested in distributing information by mail to faculty and staff, contact Mail Services at email@example.com.
 Based on who you are interested in reaching (example: all full-time faculty, deans, directors, all full-time staff, etc.), they can provide you with information regarding how many people are in that category and the cost for the various types of addressing services they provide.
 Mail Services can print addresses directly on pieces of mail.
 There is a cost associated with purchasing these services, and this varies depending on what options you choose.
 However, campus mail distribution is free.
 Distribution usually takes place the next day after labeling.
 Be sure to contact Mail Services in advance to discuss options and to leave plenty of time for addressing and distribution.